Tinnitus treatments

 - Rigorous evidence of safety, or only small risks/minor harms

-- No or limited evidence that it is effective
+- Limited evidence that it is effective

 Read more